depillis/T1DREU2020/2020REU_final_files/Subteam1-MCMC&PSO/README.txt

 	1) We tuned the astrostats tutorial to use on the L-V system
 	2) Using the mcmcstat library, we were able to implement a DRAM parameterization
 	3) We parameterized using the built-in MATLAB function "mhsample"

-While we did not explicitly use these codes, we think they are useful training tools.

 ****************
 MCMC_algorithms